ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 #### Two's Complement

 The two's complement solves both problems of SMR.
-First, it allows the standard adder to add negative numbers.
-In the ones' complement, this operation requires two steps.
-In two's complement, one step is sufficient.
-Second, there is only one way to represent zero.
+First, it allows the CPU adder to operate negative numbers in one step.
+You need two steps for that when using the ones' complement.
+Second, the two's complement has only one way to represent zero.

-Positive integers in the two's complement look the same as in SMR.
+Positive integers in the two's complement and SMR look the same.
 The highest bit equals zero there.
-The remaining bits store the value of the number.
-Negative integers have the highest bit equal to one.
-The value bits are inverted the same way as in the ones' complement.
-The result is increased by one.
+The remaining bits store the number.

+Negative integers in the two's complement have the highest bit equal to one.
+The rest bits are inverted the same way as in the ones' complement.
+The only difference is you need to add one to the negative number after inverting its bits.

 Table 3-16 shows the two's complement representation of some numbers.